loshz/rpi-k8s/README.md

 kubectl port-forward granana-xxxx-xxx 3000
 ```

-By default, there is a pre-configured datasource for Prometheus and a Cluster Overview dashboard that displays useful metrics.
+By default, there is a pre-configured datasource for Prometheus.
+There are also several dashboards in `spec/grafana/dashboards/` that can be manually imported.

 More specific information can be found in the [official documentation](https://grafana.com).